MichiganDataScienceTeam/official-website/config/join.md

 New members are required to **complete two checkpoints** giving an introduction to data science and programming in Python.
 The purpose of these tutorials is to make sure that all of our members, despite their background, are able to equally contribute to MDST projects.

 <div className="callout font-normal">
-    The tutorials for Fall 2024 are now published in the tutorial GitHub [repository](https://github.com/MichiganDataScienceTeam/MDST-Onboarding).
+    The tutorials for Winter 2025 are now published in the tutorial GitHub [repository](https://github.com/MichiganDataScienceTeam/MDST-Onboarding).
 The repository contains all the materials and instructions you need to complete the tutorials, as well as information about the support we provide if you have any questions.
 </div>

-<span className="highlight">Note: </span> Please direct all technical and logistical questions regarding tutorials to our <a href="https://edstem.org/us/join/jxVrDG">forum</a> for better visibility.
+<span className="highlight">Note: </span> Please direct all technical and logistical questions regarding tutorials to our <a href="https://edstem.org/us/join/Mx3ut8">forum</a> for better visibility.

 <hr>